-Plan International is a founding partner of the AstraZeneca Young Health Programme (YHP).
-Since 2010, our global work has had a unique focus on young people and the prevention of the most common non-communicable diseases (NCDs), including cancers, heart disease, respiratory disease, diabetes and mental health conditions.
+In 2010, Plan International partnered with AstraZeneca to become a founding member of the Young Health Programme.
+Our global work, in Brazil, India, Kenya, Indonesia, Vietnam, Thailand, Egypt and Colombia has a unique focus on young people and the prevention of the most common non-communicable diseases (NCDs).